CraigChaus/Sketchy-Mine-/docs/game-design.md

 #### Moderator view of the canvas
 ![Moderator](./resources/wireframes/moderator-buttons.png "Moderator view")

-- view of the moderator is similar to the player's view, but has additional buttons:
+- view of the moderator is similar to the player's view, but has an additional button such as:
-  - the moderator can kick out a player, prevent them to send messages and send them a warning (warning form below)
+  - the moderator can kick out a player and send them a warning (warning form below)
-  - they can boost, de-boost or kick out the whole group
-  - they can clear the canvas and ban the drawer form his role, if what he is drawing is inappropriate
-  - they can delete messages from the chat and ban the player from sending more, if they are being offensive so anyone
 - the modal appears on top of the screen upon chosen moderator action
 - behind the modal the view is similar to spectator one
 - the modal depends on the chosen action that the moderator want to perform